BashiirHagi/aws-iconik-transcoder/README.md

 sudo apt-get install exiftool
 ```

-- save the changes by running - wq!
+- Save the changes by running - wq!

 ## Edit the configuration file (config.ini) by performing the following steps:

 - Navigate to the /etc/iconik/iconik_edge_transcoder/config.ini path
-- run - vim config.ini
+- Run - vim config.ini
-- Add the following code block and update the relevant parameters for your environment
+- Copy the below code block the file and update the relevant parameters for your environment

 ```bash